 - Diagnosis mistakes.
 The failure to reasonably interpret symptoms, perform recommended tests, or accurately interpret test results can lead to an improper diagnosis or the failure to diagnose.

-Medical malpractice cases are a little different from other types of personal injury claims because they rely on expert testimony.
+Medical malpractice cases are much different from other types of personal injury claims because they require expert testimony.
 Juries may decide on fault based on the evidence presented to them at face value—hence, medical cases require that professionals explain what they would have done differently.

 At Cullan & Cullan, we’re doctors and lawyers, so we know medical malpractice better than many other firms.
 We have the medical expertise to know when another professional has committed malpractice and the legal experience to hold him or her responsible for those actions.

 Contact us at (602) 900-9483 to schedule your free initial consultation today.